facebook

 Consolidated Statement of Financial Position

-The above decreases were partially offset by –
+The above increases were partially offset by –

-- decrease in trade and other payables by approximately $1.3 million upon the settlement of non-trade suppliers and accrued operating expenses, as well as the reduction of accrued staff costs as a result of bonus payment made in January 2023.
+The above increase was further mitigated by a decrease in trade and other payables of approximately $2.0 million, following the settlement of trade liabilities and payments to non-trade suppliers, as well as a reduction in accrued staff costs as a result of bonus payment made in January 2025.

 Consolidated Statement of Cash Flows